vtex-apps/supplier-provider-example/README.md

 ### The payload format
-Currently the data that the supplier provider will receive is composed by the transaction id, order id and MiniCart as payload
+Currently the data that the supplier provider will receive has this payload:
 ```ts
 {
   miniCart: MiniCart